-What does Image of the Invisible mean?
+What do you think Image of the Invisible means?

 Thrice: Image of the Invisible Meaning